NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/levelingrewards/+page.svelte.md

   - unlisted
 ---

-# New X-Legend Level Bonuses [ In Progress ]
+# New X-Legend Level Bonuses

 Article isn't done yet, lol

 ## New Character Bonuses
-Since X-Legend took over AK, the Envoy cube has pretty much been scrapped in favor of giving each character on your account a special type of "box" with goodies for each level up milestone inside. **Here, NW denotes not storable in shared warehouse.
-ALL items are NT (Not Tradeable)**
+Since X-Legend took over AK, the Envoy cube has been supplemented by giving each character on your account a special type of "box" with goodies for each level up milestone inside.
+You still receive the Envoy Cube, but those are once per account, as opposed to once per character.
+As a reminder, each account has many character slots.

+**Here, NW denotes not storable in shared warehouse.
+ALL items are NT (Not Tradeable)**.

-That is, a "Y" for "NW" means you cannot store that item in the shared warehouse.
+That is, a "✔️" for "NW" means you cannot store that item in the shared warehouse.
 This is to keep you from transferring items between characters, but a lot of items aren't marked this way and so you can get away with moving a lot of stuff.

 An underline means that we're looking at a subpackage.
 Stars are for what I perceive to be the most important.